 Stow-on-the-Wold Attractions

 The highest of all the Cotswold towns, Stow-on-the-Wold is a popular destination year-round, thanks to the abundance of things to see and do on the doorstep.
+It is a firm favourite location with our guests for a holiday in the Cotswolds!

 1. The Market Square

 The epicentre of the town, The Market Square, is a must visit for anyone staying in or close to Stow-on-the-Wold.
 The focus of town life for many centuries, it is lined with independent shops, antique centres, cafes and inns, and makes for a great starting point to explore the town.
+We find it hard not to pop in to Roly’s Fudge Pantry for a sweet treat and an after work drink at The Cellar, St Edward’s House, The Square.

 Market Square